قَالَ الْمَلَأُ 378 الأنفال

 ﴾5﴿ Kaamaaa akhrajaka Rabbuka mim baitika bilhaqq; wa inna fareeqam minal mu'mineena lakaarihoon

-﴾3﴿ Those who establish prayer and spend out of what We have provided for them (in the way of Allah)
+﴾3﴿ Those who establish prayer and spend from what We have provided them (in the way of Allah).

-﴾4﴿ These are the believers, indeed theirs are the ranks with their Lord, and forgiveness, and a generous provision
+﴾4﴿ These are the true believers.
+For them are ranks with their Lord, forgiveness, and an honorable provision.

-﴾5﴿ As your Lord brought you out of your home with a just plan, and indeed, a group of believers were displeased
+﴾5﴿ Just as your Lord brought you out from your home with the truth, while a group of the believers were unwilling (by their nature).

 [4] A true believer is one whose outward and inward states are equal in faith, and this is called the perfection of faith.
 In this verse, there is glad tidings for the warriors (mujahideen) in five ways.